colemickens/niche/README.md

 And then the toplevel package should have `Providers()` or `Provider()`.
 Then there could be an interface `ConfigWithMap()` to take a `map[string]string`, etc.
 This would nicely increase the ability to make tooling around Stow itself.

+## code layout

+- `client.go`: code related interacting with the remote storage repo, including handling encrypting the config
+- `config.go`: the niche config structures and functions
+- `crypt.go`: code to convert our own keygroups into keygroups sops expects, and the code to call sops
+- `listen.go`: this is the code that listens on the domain socket
+- `narinfo.go`: functions to create narinfo files and generating a signature for a NAR path/archive
+- `nix.go`: functions that do `nix` commands or other store operations

 ## todo (pre-release)

 - figure out why xz stream is failing at times